 What are Spotted Lanternflies?

 Spotted Lanternflies were first spotted in the United States in 2014 in Pennsylvania.
 Since 2014, they have spread to more than seven states, including New Jersey, Delaware, and Maryland.
 Spotted Lanternflies are an invasive species having the potential to cause devastating damage to vegetation and agricultural businesses.
 Spotted Lanternflies feed on most plant species and affect industries like vineyards, timber, and other farms.
 The Pennsylvania Department of Agriculture and the New Jersey Department of Agriculture has issued a quarantine for counties with Spotted Lanternfly sightings.
-Stopping the spread of Spotted Lanternflies is detrimental to protect agriculture in the United States.
+Stopping the spread of Spotted Lanternflies is essential to protecting agriculture in the United States.

 September is when Spotted Lanternflies begin laying their eggs, and Spotted Lanternflies can breed in vast numbers.
 Recognizing their egg masses and eradicating them will help immensely in controlling the spread of these invasive pests.